Trampoline Home Insurance: What Happens to Your Rates & Coverage

 Insurers conduct property inspections, especially after claims.
 If a trampoline is spotted that wasn't disclosed, it can trigger a full policy review.
 The financial risk of non-disclosure far outweighs the short-term savings.

-Understanding your liability coverage in your home insurance policy before adding a trampoline is one of the smartest moves you can make.
+Understanding your home insurance liability coverage before adding a trampoline is one of the smartest moves you can make.

 Compare Home Insurance Plans in Ohio